Marian1309/vercel-env/README.md

 npx @pidchashyi/vercel-env --delete --dev # Delete from development npx @pidchashyi/vercel-env --delete --prod # Delete from production
 ```

+> 💡 **Tip**: In interactive mode, you'll see a "❌ Do Nothing - Exit" option that lets you exit safely without making any changes!

 ## 📚 Library Usage